benjaminriehl/519.github.io/README.md

-## Welcome the (unofficial) 519 Swan Valley Squadron Website!
+# Welcome the (unofficial) 519 Swan Valley Squadron Website!

-Please note that this is a unofficial website created by a cadet.
+## Please remember that the next meeting is on May 15, 2020 for promotions!
+Please attend!